SEKOIA-IO/documentation/docs/xdr/features/detect/rules_catalog.md

 **Manually:**
 To ensure that activated rules comply with your security policy, you can choose which rules you want to enable.
-For an MSSP Community, you can easily enable in multiple managed communities your custom rules or verified rules.
+For an MSSP Community, you can easily enable your custom and verified rules in multiple managed communities.
 ![Enable rules for MSSP community](/assets/operation_center/rules_catalog/enable_multi_communities.png){: style="max-width:30%"}